Order Book

 Bid Order (isBuy = true)

 The maker wants to buy options.
 They are placing a bid.
-For example, if Alice places a bid to buy 10 contracts at $150 each and Bob fills it:
+For example, if Alice places a bid to buy 10 contracts at tick 15000 ($1.50) and it matches with Bob's ask:

 Ask Order (isBuy = false)

 The maker wants to sell options.
 They are placing an ask.
-For example, if Carol places an ask to sell 10 contracts at $160 each and Dave fills it:
+For example, if Carol places an ask to sell 10 contracts at tick 16000 ($1.60) and it matches with Dave's bid:

 |---|---|---|---|